cml87/SpringCore_111_forJenkins/README.md

 ```
 The process of beans discovery, when configuring our beans through annotations, is called _Component Scanning_.
 Classes we want to be discovered in the component scan need to be annotated with `@Component` though.

- After, to tell Spring how we want to wire our beans we use the `@Autowired` <u>annotation in a constructor, a setter method, or a field</u>, depending on the type of dependency injection we want to do.
+ After, to tell Spring how we want to wire our beans we use the `@Autowired` <u>in a constructor, a setter method, or a field</u>, depending on the type of dependency injection we want to do.
+Notice that the beans to be autowired can be defined either through `@Component` annotated classes, as we saw before, or through `@Bean` annotated methods in a Java configuration class.

 When wiring the beans (or injecting the dependencies) through annotations in the body of the bean class, Spring needs to know which of the possibly many assignment compatible available beans, we want to wire up in a given dependency.
 Remember, we will be using interfaces in most cases as dependencies in our classes, and our beans will be classes implementing those interface.